algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 ![Level 2 map](../Pictures/Level_2.png)

-If the player fall of the desk, he will die and will be teleported to the start of the level.
+If the player fall of the desk, he will die and will be teleported to the start of the level (cf [Death by falling](#death-by-falling)).
 There is 2 path possible.

 - the first one is in the 'void' side of the desk, it is the intended path.
 - the second one is on the wall side of the desk, it is the unintended path.

-On the first path, the player will go through water and will be able to go through it because it will be a small amount of water.
+On the first path, the player will go through water and will be able to go through it because it will be a small amount of water (cf [Water](#death-by-water)).
 If the player stay less than 3 seconds in the water, he will go through it and be able to reach the end of the level.

-On the second path, the player will go through water and won't be able to go through it because it will be a big amount of water.
+On the second path, the player will go through water and won't be able to go through it because it will be a big amount of water (cf [Water](#death-by-water)).
 It will take more than 3 seconds to go through it.
 Which means that the player will die.

 ### Level 3

 The third level will be a simple level with a start and an end.
-It will introduce the player to the sticky feature.
+It will introduce the player to the sticky feature (cf [Sticky](#sticky)).
 The level will take place on the floor near the coffee table.

 It will start with a small cutscene that will show a human taking is coffee and moving it to the coffee table.